Stay Safe Online – Protect Your Zoom Meetings from Hackers

 - Remember that everything is being recorded.
 Don’t say anything or add text to a chat window unless you want it to be public knowledge!

 These days it’s especially important to stay connected with friends, family, classmates and co-workers.
 If you need anything, we’re here to help!
-Just contact your Success Coach for assistance.
+Just contact your student services advisor for assistance.